enclave-id/enclaveid/README.md

 ![alt text](docs/architecture.svg)

 The deployment happens in two steps.
-At first the API pod is deployed, which bootstraps the CA and stores it in AKV.
-Once this is complete, every other pod follows suit by using the CA in AKV in their Envoy sidecars.
+At first the API pod is deployed, which bootstraps the CA and storage keys and stores them in AKV.

+The other pods will wait for this process to complete before starting up.
+The CA will be used to self-issue certificates for their Envoy sidecars, and the storage keys will be used for their encfs sidecars.
+This is necessary to guarantee confidentiality when writing to storage and network outside of the TCB (in green).

+## Development

+Because the attestation logic is tightly bound to the infrastructure, we need to match development and production build + deployment environments as closely as possible.

+We distinguish 3 different environments in the development cycle:

+- `NODE_ENV==="development"` + no cluster: for development and testing of features other than confidentiality (mocked).
+- `NODE_ENV==="production"` + microk8s: for development and testing of all features, including confidentiality.
+- `NODE_ENV==="production"` + aks: actual production

 ## Build and deploy

-Because the attestation logic is tightly bound to the infrastructure, we need to match development and production build + deployment environments as closely as possible.

-We build the images using Kaniko with the `--reproducible` flag, so that they can be attested and verified.
+We build the images using Kaniko with the `--reproducible` flag, so that they can be verified.

+Once the images are built, their immutable SHA is set in the source code for attestation purposes.

-### Development
+### Local (microk8s)

 ![alt text](docs/development.svg)